• Skip to primary navigation

 A. Complainant

-The Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the disputed domain name.
+Complainant contends that it has satisfied each of the elements required under the Policy for a transfer of the Disputed Domain Name.

 B. Respondent

-The Respondent contends that the Complainant has not satisfied all the elements required under the Policy for a transfer of the disputed domain name.
+Respondent contends that Complainant has not satisfied all three of the elements required under the Policy for a transfer of the Disputed Domain Name.

 6. Discussion and Findings